Alternating Row Colors Design pattern

 Rationale

-The purpose of the shading in every second row is only to provide an aid for the every to follow a row from the left to the right and back again – without confusing one row with another.
+The purpose of the shading in every second row is only to provide an visual aid for the every users to follow a row from the left to the right and back again – without confusing one row with another.
 The purpose is not to drastically change the design of the table.

 A side effect of shading every second row with an alternating color is however that the table will stand out from the rest of the page.
 The shading in this way boxes in the table.